sudounlv/code-challenge/problems/branch-history/README.md

     3. Modified the word generator; now more cromulent

     3 -1
-    Commit #4: Fixed 23 bugs in new generator
+    4. Fixed 23 bugs in new generator

     5 -1
-    Commit #5: Bug fix in bean counter
+    5. Bug fix in bean counter

     4 5
     6. Merge bug fixes into wordgen branch